Travelling for CarnivalFollow our advice for a safe and happy trip

 Many carnival destinations have a high road accident rate and road quality can be poor.
 Avoid driving on unfamiliar and/or rural roads, especially at night and take care as a driver, passenger and pedestrian.

 Never swim after drinking alcohol or taking drugs, check water depth before jumping or diving into a pool and get local advice about currents and tides before swimming in the sea.
-You are at a risk of a parasite called bilharzia (schistosomiasis) in many regions in the Caribbean and Latin America, so freshwater swimming or wading in rivers, streams or lakes, is not recommended.
+You are at a risk of a parasite called bilharzia (schistosomiasis) in many regions in the Caribbean, Central and South America, so freshwater swimming or wading in rivers, streams or lakes, is not recommended.
 Swimming in chlorinated pools and in the sea does not put you at risk of bilharzia.

 You are strongly advised not to engage in any illegal drug use.
-Most Caribbean and Latin American countries have very severe legal penalties for drug possession and/or use.
+Most Caribbean and Central and South American countries have very severe legal penalties for drug possession and/or use.
 European countries may have less strict laws, but many are likely to be stricter that the UK.

-If you have any symptoms, such as fever, flu-like illness, or persistent diarrhoea, you should seek immediate medical advice.
+If you have any symptoms, like fever, flu-like illness or persistent diarrhoea, get immediate medical help.
 Make sure your doctor knows which country you have visited for carnival.
 If you travelled to malarial areas, an urgent malaria test must be arranged.
 This is important, even if you took antimalarial tablets and have been home for a while.
 If you had unprotected sex while you were away or think you might have a sexually transmitted infection, HIV or other infection, see your GP or go to a sexual health clinic as soon as possible.

 - Diseases transmitted by insects and ticks in the Americas

-- FCO - Helping British people overseas: travelling and living abroad
+- FCDO - Helping British people overseas: travelling and living abroad

 - Food and water hygiene